okerekechinweotito/profile/README.md

 The server will start on `http://localhost:3000` and you can access it in your browser.

+## API Docs

+The API is hosted at [black.up.railway.app](https://black.up.railway.app).

+You can prettify the JSON response by adding `?pretty` to the URL.
+For example, `https://black.up.railway.app/me?pretty`.

 ## API Endpoints

 ### `GET /`